Meeting urgent demand with new models of care and individual service funds

 These innovations have been driven by community spirit, entrepreneurialism, individual creativity and a desire to do things differently.
 To date they have been reliant upon the flexibilities of self-funding or direct payment arrangements and are still relatively small scale in comparison to other more developed elements of the market providing only limited capacity.

-This paper explores how these new models of care could be supported by local commissioners to meet additional demand using individual service funds.
+This discussion paper by IPC Associate Chris Watson explores how these new models of care could be supported by local commissioners to meet additional demand using individual service funds.